syraux/calculator/README.md

-# CALC::OS — Futuristic Calculator
+# CALCULATOR — Futuristic Calculator

 A sleek, single-file HTML calculator with a cyberpunk / retro-futuristic aesthetic.
 Zero dependencies, zero build tools — just open and use.